 Little known fact: Robin is a big fan of American classic cars.

-Kerry staffs the Coastal Pelagic Species (CPS) Management Team and CPS Advisory Subpanel, and works on a variety of habitat-related issues included Essential Fish Habitat periodic reviews.
-He earned his Bachelors degree and a Masters in Marine Resource Management from Oregon State University, where he studied marine fisheries management and aquaculture.
+Kerry staffs the Habitat Committee and the Ad Hoc Marine Planning Committee, working on a variety of issues including offshore wind energy, aquaculture, marine sanctuaries, and essential fish habitat periodic reviews.
+He earned a bachelor’s degree and a Master’s Degree in Marine Resource Management from Oregon State University, where he studied marine fisheries management and aquaculture.
 Prior to coming to the Council, he worked nine years with NMFS on a variety of habitat issues such hydropower, fish passage, gravel extraction, essential fish habitat, and habitat restoration.

 Little known fact: Todd grew up working in a bakery and remains very enthusiastic about bread and all things related to fermentation.

 Jim is the staff officer for economics and handles various specialized fishery management issues such as access limitation.
 He staffs the Council’s Enforcement Consultants as well as groups dealing with the Council’s trawl catch share program and fixed gear sablefish permit stacking program.
 He has degrees in zoology, marine policy, and psychology with additional graduate level work in economics.